ChristianKeine/HEKA_Patchmaster_Importer/README.md

 This stand-alone importer works independent of sigTool and will additionally extract the stimulus (reconstructed from the pgf) and solutions (when solution base was active during recording).

-The recordings will be sorted into a table together with various parameters such as Rs, Cm, Vhold.
+The recordings will be sorted into a table together with various parameters e.g series resistance (Rs), cell membrane capacitance (Cm), holding potential (Vhold), stimulus and solutions.

  ## How to use:
 **Input:**